tlenclos/react-native-audio-streaming/README.md

 ## TODO

-- [ ] Improve installation of the libs
 - [ ] Same API for android & iOS
 - [ ] Allow to specify custom style for the android notification (maybe a custom view ?)
 - [ ] Allow to specify custom styles for the player